The fees to attend week-long Scouts BSA Resident Summer Camp in 2020 are as follows.

 The Connecticut Rivers Council makes an effort to see that all Scouts have the chance to benefit from the programs offered at our three Camps.
 Should a Scout’s family be in a financial situation where assistance is needed, they may apply for a campership.
 Please know that camperships do not cover the full cost of registration, and are subject to approval by the Campership Committee.

 Registration for all Specialty Camp programs will be accomplished by the individual.
 These programs will include Trail to Eagle and various other daily or weekend programs.

 The Connecticut Rivers Council must commit financial resources to purchase equipment, hire staff, and otherwise prepare to provide the high quality programs in our camps well in advance of the camps opening for the summer.
 Participants therefore must also be prepared to make a financial commitment to attend.

-Refund requests made before June 15th will be reimbursed minus the cancellation fee of $75.
-Requests after June 15th will be reimbursed minus $150.
+Refund requests made before June 15th will be reimbursed the fee minus the cancellation fee of $75.
+Requests after June 15th will be reimbursed the fee minus the cancellation fee of $150.

 All requests for refund consideration are to be in writing and sent either in the form of a letter or email to:

 Connecticut Rivers Council

 East Hartford, CT 06108

 All CRC camps are currently closed.
 All access is shutdown.
 There will be no camping, work days, etc. until further notice.

 As of now, planning continues for the summer season.